 The second category of answers related specifically to airports' information and communication.
 To be accepted as a neighbour, the airport should fulfil the following points – actively approach affected residents and take responsibility as a real neighbour would; the airport should be respectful, open to criticism and transparent.
 A neighbourly airport should be fair with residents and care, cooperate and communicate honestly.

 When asked what kind of information was needed for residents, the answers were diverse.
-In areas where night flights are allowed, the information requested was related to the latter.
-For example, residents do not understand how it is possible that night flights are not banned at the airport, while they are no longer permitted at many German airports.
-Furthermore, information on the effects of aviation and aircraft noise was requested.
-It is related to people, animals, nature and the environment, specifically climate change.
+In areas where night flights are allowed, information on this was seen as important.
+For example, there was a desire for the airport to explain to residents about how night time restrictions are decided upon and how this relates to other airports.
+Furthermore, information on the wider effects of aviation as well as aircraft noise was requested, for example impacts on people and the environment, specifically relating to climate change.
 This information should be scientific and up to date.

-In general, the participants also wanted to know global information on the functioning of the airport, such as flight route distribution, how measurements work, but also on changes in the summer months' schedule.
+In general, the participants also wanted to know general information on the functioning of the airport, such as flight route distribution, how measurements work, but also on changes in the summer months' schedule.

 Another mentioned topic was related to transparent future plans.
 Which technical improvements are to be expected, what changes are planned and what the airport's general growth strategy is?
 This topic was related to predictability for the citizens.

 Last but not least, residents wanted to know more information on noise protection and noise protection claims.
-The consensus on how information should be communicated included variety of communication ways at the same time – in addition to the usual methods such as radio, internet, post or flyers, new ways were also mentioned, for example, airport's own YouTube or radio channel.
+Views on how information should be communicated included variety of communication tools that should be used at the same time – in addition to the usual methods such as radio, internet, post or flyers, new ways were also mentioned, for example, social media or an airport's own YouTube or radio channel.
+Importantly, direct face-to-face communication tools that enable two-way dialogues rather than one way communication were recognised as being highly important, for instance consultation events, airport open days, and dialogue forums.

 Overall, participants emphasised that the information should be presented factually and comprehensively.
 The time interval for communication should depend on the subject area.
 Of course, communication should also take place when changes occur, but there should also be a continuous and regular exchange of information.